below/HelloSilicon/README.md

 ## Chapter 4: Controlling Program Flow

 Besides the common changes, we face a new issue which is described in the book in Chapter 5: Darwin does not like `LDR X1, =symbol`, it will produce the error `ld: Absolute addressing not allowed in arm64 code`.
-If we use `ASR X1, symbol`, as suggested in Chapter 3 of the book, our data has to be in the read-only `.text` section.
+If we use `ADR X1, symbol`, as suggested in Chapter 3 of the book, our data has to be in the read-only `.text` section.
 In this sample however, we want writable data.

 The [Apple Documentation](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/MachOTopics/1-Articles/x86_64_code.html#//apple_ref/doc/uid/TP40005044-SW1) tells us that on Darwin:
 > All large or possibly nonlocal data is accessed indirectly through a global offset table (GOT) entry.
 The GOT entry is accessed directly using RIP-relative addressing.